jonbellah/jonbellah.com/src/pages/posts/2017-10-xx-offline-first/index.md

 - Sync
 - Push

-In this post, we're only going to focus on the first three event types, as they're the most minimum components necessary to set up offline first support.
+In this post, we're only going to focus on the first three event types, as they're the basic pieces necessary to set up offline first support.

 Let's take a look at our `sw.js` file and break down each piece.
 The first thing we should do is set up our cache keys and precache routes.